polaternez/predicting-heart-disease/README.md

 - Trains and evaluates various machine learning models using cross-validation.
 - Deploys a user-friendly API using Flask for heart disease prediction.

-Note: This project was made for educational purposes.
+Note: This project was developed for educational purposes

 ## Code and Resources